-The work described in this paper is based on results of IST FP6 Integrated Project DAIDALOS.
-DAIDALOS receives research funding from the European Community's Sixth Framework Programme.
+Manuscript received June 3, 2005; revised February 2, 2006.
+The work described in this paper is based on results of IST FP6 Integrated Projects DAIDALOS I and II.
+DAIDALOS I and II receive research funding from the European Community's Sixth Framework Programme.
 Apart from this, the European Commission has no responsibility for the content of this paper.
 The information in this document is provided as is and no guarantee or warranty is given that the information is fit for any particular purpose.
 The user thereof uses the information at its sole risk and liability.